uixmat/uixmat-website/readme.md

 # uixmat.dev :wavy_dash: Portfolio

-This is my personal website that i have open-sourced to the community to use, learn from and enjoy.
+This is my personal website that I have open-sourced to the community to use, learn from and enjoy.
+If you like this project please give it a :star: Star!

 ### [Live Demo](https://uixmat.dev)